10 mighty apps to revolutionize your Podia website

 And that’s just the free version.
 The paid version lets you remove the Sumo branding to replace with your own, enables you to send unlimited emails, and collect advanced analytics from your pages as well as run A/B tests to tweak your marketing to perfection.

-Here’s an example of a pop-up I made from a template in about five minutes for my storefront:
+Here’s an example of a pop-up I made from a template in about five minutes for my website:

 If you want to grow your email list and make your lead magnets go further, pair them with a Sumo pop-up offer.
 You won’t be sorry you did.